Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 Note: Exact content and order may shift or change based on participant needs

-Wondering how the on-line class works?
+Wondering how the Virtual Classroom works?
 FAQ’s are below.

-We will be using Zoom video conferencing which is exceptionally easy to use.
+This is a live, interactive class using Zoom video conferencing which is exceptionally easy to use.
 You will be given a URL link upon registration which will take you to the virtual classroom at the time of the event.
-You will see the facilitator on video and will be able to see her computer screen, too.
-You will have the option of being seen as a participant, or not.
+You will see the other participants on screen as well as the facilitator and her whiteboard.
+We can do small breakout groups, too!
+If it’s a bad hair day, you may choose to turn your camera off so that you are not seen by others. ( ;

 What are the system requirements?

-Just about anything MOST people will be using, will work.
-Chromebooks will NOT be able to work with Zoom, I’m sorry!
-As long as the computer or smart phone was purchased within the last 15 years (some even longer) you will have no issue.
+Just about any computer or smartphone will work.
+As long as it was purchased within the last 15 years (some even longer) you will have no issue.
 You may also dial in using your phone, with or without camera.
 For more specific system requirements follow this link.

 Can I participate using a mobile device?

 Yes.
-You can use your smart phone with or without video.
+You can use your smartphone with or without video by downloading the Zoom Meetings app and then entering the Meeting Room ID.
 You can also just dial in with a regular phone for audio only (although I recommend having the ability to see the video, as well as hear the audio.)

 Does my computer or phone need a camera to participate?

-No. While I hope that most people will participate choose to be seen (because it’s more like a real classroom that way), you do not need to have a camera and even if you do, you can choose not to use it.
+No, but it really helps.
+While I hope that most people will choose to be seen (because it’s more like a real classroom that way), you do not need to have a camera and even if you do, you can choose not to use it.

 I live outside the United States.
 Can I participate?